Fiduciary Advisors: Required to Act in Your Best Financial Interest

 The standard your financial advisor must meet when making recommendations for you.

-There are two general rules financial advisors fall under -- the suitability standard and the fiduciary standard.
+Financial advisors fall under two general rules: the suitability standard and the fiduciary standard.

 Fiduciary financial advisors must provide a higher level of care.
-When recommending products and services to their clients, they must be in the clients’ best interests.
+They must be in their best interests when recommending products and services to their clients.

-Here’s how fiduciary advisors compare to those using the suitability standard and other aspects you should be aware of.
+Here’s how fiduciary advisors compare to those using the suitability standard and other aspects you should know.

 What Is a Fiduciary Advisor?

-A fiduciary financial advisor is one that has agreed to be a fiduciary on your behalf.
+A fiduciary financial advisor has agreed to be a fiduciary on your behalf.

-They have a fiduciary duty to keep your best interests in mind when making decisions about how to manage your money.
+They have a fiduciary duty to keep your best interests in mind when deciding how to manage your money.
 This is important.

 There is a wide variety of investment choices available today.
 Many investments may work for you.